golouhm/awesant/ConfigSyntax.md

         include conf.d
     }

-That would load all configuration files that ends with .conf.
+'include conf.d' - that would load all configuration files that ends with .conf.